tay-chi/html-in-class-exercises/readme.md

 4. Find the <section> tag that has a class attribute with a value of "headers-section"
 5. Add 6 headers, from h1 to h6, inside the <section> tag.
 The text that is rendered to the screen should reflect the tag that is wrapped around it.
 So the h1 should let the user know "this is an h1", h2 renders "this is an h2", and so on
 6. To see your code, right-click your html file and click on 'open with live server'.
-7. STOP and head back to class
+7. STOP and wait in your breakout room for us to start the next section.

 ### Headers section PART TWO (anchor tags)